NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/overview.rst

 these phenomena themselves are not explicitly modeled.
 Storm surge, flood and other rainfall-induced hazards are not included in the current implementation.
 Moreover, the inventory focuses only on wood-frame residential construction.
-These intentional focuses of the current implementation leave ample room for further COM1munity-led development.
+These intentional focuses of the current implementation leave ample room for further community-led development.
 The adoption of HAZUS loss estimation frameworks [FEMA18]_ takes advantage of a process developed in Atlantic County, NJ for assigning attributes to specific building footprints using time-evolving heuristic rulesets grounded in local codes/standards and normative practice.
-As this testbed demonstrates a quick “spin-up” after a hurricane, the rulesets from New Jersey are directly applied; while many of the practices are COM1mon, further refinements of the workflow should revise these rulesets to reflect the phasing of specific regulations and mitigation measures in Lake Charles.
+As this testbed demonstrates a quick “spin-up” after a hurricane, the rulesets from New Jersey are directly applied; while many of the practices are common, further refinements of the workflow should revise these rulesets to reflect the phasing of specific regulations and mitigation measures in Lake Charles.

 Current Implementation